The Modern Resume Common Mistakes and Myths

 What's Happening in Your Brain

-When you feel the need to write "References Available Upon Request" at the bottom of your resume, it’s not just a habit—it’s a common brain reaction called Disliking Uncertainty.
+When you feel the need to write "References Available Upon Request" at the bottom of your resume, it’s not just a habit.
+It’s a common brain reaction called Disliking Uncertainty.

 How Your Brain Reacts